Consumer Direct Lending: How to Build a High-Converting CD Channel from Scratch

 The CD Channel Economics

-Consumer direct is fundamentally a volume and conversion game.
-The basic unit economics look like this: you acquire leads at a known cost per lead (CPL), convert a percentage of those leads through your funnel, and fund loans at a known revenue per loan.
-Your margin is the difference between total revenue from funded loans and total cost (lead acquisition plus operational cost per loan).
+Consumer direct is a volume and conversion game.
+You buy leads at a known cost per lead, convert some percentage of them through the funnel, and fund loans at a known revenue per loan.
+Margin is what's left after acquisition and operational cost.

-For CD to work, your all-in cost to acquire and close a loan must be lower than your revenue per loan by enough to justify the investment in infrastructure, staff, and technology.
-Most successful CD operations target a cost per funded loan that is 30 to 40 percent lower than their retail branch cost.
+For the model to hold, your all-in cost to acquire and close a loan has to sit far enough under revenue per loan to pay for the infrastructure, the staff, and the technology behind it.
+Most CD operations that work target a cost per funded loan 30 to 40 percent below their retail branch cost.

 Building the Lead Acquisition Engine

-The first challenge in CD is lead supply.
-You need a consistent, predictable flow of mortgage leads at a reasonable cost.
-The primary sources include lead aggregators (LendingTree, Zillow, Bankrate), paid search and social media advertising, organic content and SEO, referral partnerships and co-marketing, and your existing customer database for refinance opportunities.
+The first problem is supply.
+You need a predictable flow of mortgage leads at a price you can live with.
+The sources: lead aggregators like LendingTree, Zillow, and Bankrate; paid search and social advertising; organic content and SEO; referral partnerships and co-marketing; and your own customer database for refinance opportunities.

-Diversification matters.
-Relying on a single lead source creates dependency and pricing risk.
-The best CD operations maintain three to five active lead channels and continuously test new ones.
+Spread it out.
+One lead source means dependency and pricing risk, and the best CD shops keep three to five channels live while they test new ones.

 Lead Quality vs. Lead Volume

-A common mistake in CD is optimizing purely for volume.
-A $30 lead that converts at 1 percent costs $3,000 per funded loan in lead acquisition alone.
-A $100 lead that converts at 8 percent costs $1,250 per funded loan.
-The more expensive lead is dramatically cheaper on a per-funded-loan basis.
+Optimizing for volume is the classic mistake.
+A $30 lead that converts at 1 percent costs $3,000 per funded loan in acquisition alone.
+A $100 lead that converts at 8 percent costs $1,250.
+The expensive lead is less than half the price where it counts.

-Track cost per funded loan by lead source, not just cost per lead.
-This single metric will reshape how you allocate your acquisition budget.
+Track cost per funded loan by source, not cost per lead.
+That one change will rearrange your entire acquisition budget.

 Speed to Contact: The Make-or-Break Metric

-For CD operations handling hundreds or thousands of leads per month, achieving consistent sub-5-minute response times with human agents alone is nearly impossible.
-This is where AI-powered initial contact becomes essential.
-An AI agent can respond to every new lead within seconds, qualify the borrower's basic needs, and either continue the conversation or warm-transfer to a live loan officer.
+At hundreds or thousands of leads a month, hitting that consistently with human agents alone is not realistic.
+AI-powered first contact is how you get there.
+An agent answers every new lead within seconds, asks the standard intake questions, and either keeps the conversation going or warm-transfers to a live loan officer.

 The CD Technology Stack

-Analytics and reporting must be granular.
-You need to track conversion at every funnel stage, by lead source, by LO, by loan product, and by time period.
-CD is an optimization game, and you can't optimize what you can't measure.
+Analytics has to be granular.
+Conversion at every funnel stage, by lead source, by LO, by loan product, by time period.
+CD is an optimization game, and you can't optimize what you can't see.

 Licensing and Compliance

-Consumer direct lending across state lines introduces licensing complexity that doesn't exist in single-state retail operations.
-Every LO must be licensed in every state where they originate loans.
-Advertising must comply with state-specific regulations.
-Disclosure timing and requirements vary by state.
+Lending across state lines brings licensing complexity a single-state retail shop never deals with.
+Every LO needs a license in every state where they originate.
+Advertising has to comply state by state.
+Disclosure timing and requirements vary.

-Build your compliance framework before you scale.
-The cost of retroactive compliance fixes is always higher than getting it right from the start.
-Most successful CD operations work with compliance technology that monitors licensing status, advertising compliance, and disclosure timing automatically.
+Build the compliance framework before you scale, because retroactive fixes always cost more than getting it right the first time.
+Most successful CD operations lean on compliance technology that monitors licensing status, advertising compliance, and disclosure timing automatically.

 Staffing the CD Channel

-The ideal CD loan officer profile is different from a traditional retail LO.
-CD LOs need to be comfortable with high volume, technology-driven workflows, and phone-based selling.
-They manage larger lead pipelines and operate in a more structured, metrics-driven environment.
+A CD loan officer is a different profile from a traditional retail LO.
+They need to be comfortable with high volume, with technology-driven workflows, and with selling over the phone.
+They carry bigger pipelines and work in a far more structured, metrics-driven environment.

 Scaling with Automation

-Automation removes these constraints.
-Loandock's infrastructure layer is designed specifically for this: connecting your lead sources, CRM, LOS, and communication tools so that workflows execute automatically while your team focuses on the conversations that actually close loans.
+Automation lifts the ceiling.
+Loandock's infrastructure layer is built for exactly this: connecting lead sources, CRM, LOS, and communication tools so the workflow executes on its own while your team stays on the calls that close loans.